Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Introduction

-To model such scenarios, \citet{avner2012decoupled} introduced the \textit{decoupled} MAB setting, where the learner can select two arms at each round: one for observing the loss without incurring it, and one for incurring the loss without observing it.
-This decoupling of exploration and exploitation recovers the standard MAB, when the learner is restricted to select the same arm for both objectives.
-Note that this framework differs from pure exploration problems, in which the primary focus is on exploration to identify the best (good) arm~\citep{evendar2006pure}.
-It is also different from explore-then-commit (ETC) style policies, which divide exploration and exploitation into distinct phases, performing only one of the two at each round~\citep{garivier2016explore}.
+To model such scenarios, \citet{avner2012decoupled} introduced the \textit{decoupled} bandit setting (see Figure~\ref{fig: decoupled mab}), where the learner can select two arms at each round: one for incurring the loss without observing it, and one for observing the loss without incurring it.
+This decoupling of exploration and exploitation recovers the standard multi-armed bandits, when the learner is restricted to select the same arm for both objectives.
+Note that this framework differs from pure explorations, in which the primary focus is on exploration to identify the best (good) arm~\citep{evendar2006pure, jourdan2023bestarm}.
+It is also different from explore-then-commit style policies, which divide exploration and exploitation into distinct phases, performing only one of the two at each round~\citep{garivier2016explore}.

-In the decoupled adversarial MAB, \citet{avner2012decoupled} established a lower bound of $\Omega(\sqrt{KT})$, matching that of the standard MAB~\citep{auer2002nonstochastic}, indicating that the two problems are similarly challenging.
-Against an oblivious adversary, their Exp3-type policy obtained an adversarial regret of $\gO(\sqrt{KT\ln K})$, which improves to $\gO(\sqrt{T\ln K})$ when a single dominant arm exists.
-Similarly, they achieved a regret of $\gO(\sqrt{T\ln K})$ in the decoupled stochastic MAB with a unique optimal arm.
-However, this is highly suboptimal, as even an anytime sampling rule designed for pure exploration tasks attains a time-independent cumulative regret of $\tilde{\gO}(K^3/\Delta_\mathrm{min}^2)$ in the same setting, despite being aimed at minimizing the expected simple regret~\citep{jourdan2023bestarm}.
+In the adversarial decoupled bandits, \citet{avner2012decoupled} established a lower bound of $\Omega(\sqrt{KT})$, matching that of the standard multi-armed bandits~\citep{auer2002nonstochastic}.
+This result indicates that the two problems are similarly challenging in the adversarial regime.
+Against an oblivious adversary, their Exp3-type policy obtained a near-optimal adversarial regret of $\gO(\sqrt{KT\ln K})$.
+In the stochastic setting with a unique optimal arm, they achieved a regret of $\gO(\sqrt{T\ln K})$.
+However, this result is highly suboptimal, as even an anytime sampling rule designed for pure exploration tasks attains a time-independent cumulative regret of $\tilde{\gO}(K^3/\Delta_\mathrm{min}^2)$ in the same setting, despite being aimed at minimizing the expected simple regret~\citep{jourdan2023bestarm}.
 Here, $\Delta_\mathrm{min} = \min_{i: \Delta_i>0} \Delta_i$ denotes the minimum suboptimality gap, where $\Delta_i = \E[\ell_{\cdot,i}] - \min_j \E[\ell_{\cdot,j}]$.

 In addition to these limitations, the update rules for arm-selection probabilities and choice of learning rates proposed by \citet{avner2012decoupled} require prior knowledge of both the time horizon and the environment.
 In practice, however, the nature of the environment is typically unknown, which motivates the design of policies that guarantee (near-)optimal performance across all possible environments, known as the Best-of-Both-Worlds (BOBW) guarantee \citep{bubeck2012bobw}.